+12. In January 2005, the Iraqi National Guard was renamed the Iraqi Army by the Iraqi Inariin Government.

+- Iragi Interim Government.

-12. In January 2005, the Iraqi National Guard was renamed the Iraqi Army by the Iraqi Interim Government. - Iraqi Interim Government. - Task Force Baghdad resourced the Baghdad city-wide survey, January 2005.
-The task force prepared to become fluent in these unmilitary-like tasks by 14.
-The task force prepared to become fluent in these unmilitary-like tasks by studying the complexity of managing a large southern U.S. city.
+- Iraqi Interim Government.

+13. Task Force Baghdad resourced the Baghdad city-wide survey, January 2005.

+14. The task force prepared to become fluent in these unmilitary-like tasks by studying the complexity of managing a large southern U.S. city.
 We examined how a city plans, prepares, and executes the services we consider "a right" rather than a privilege.
-We laid those plans on top of a fully functional model of the cultural norms of the Arab people, the current status of Baghdad services and government, and the networked strategy and actions of the insurgent and terrorist influence. - 15.
-The task force also concentrated on hospitals, schools, communications, and - The task force also concentrated on nospitals, schools, communications, and emergency response networks.
+We laid those plans on top of a fully functional model of the cultural norms of the Arab people, the current status of Baghdad services and government, and the networked strategy and actions of the insurgent and terrorist influence.

+15. The task force also concentrated on hospitals, schools, communications, and emergency response networks. - emergency response networks. - 16.
 Amanat is the title of the Baghdad city hall.
-The division established a TIPS hotline through the local cell-phone network to allow anonymous reporting.
-The IO campaign to support this had a refrigerator-magnet effect ubiquitous to the entire population: it was always there in the - background.
-18. Ibid, Kennedy
+17. The division established a TIPS hotline through the local cell-phone network to allow anonymous reporting.
+The IO campaign to support this had a refrigerator-magnet effect ubiquitous to the entire population: it was always there in the beckgrouge. background.
+18. Ibid, Kennedy.

 Major General Peter W. Chiarelli, U.S. Army, is the commanding general of the 1st Cavalry Division.
-He received a B.S. in political science from Seattle University, an M.P.A. from University of Washington, and an M.A. in national security strategy from Salva Regina University; and he is a graduate of the U.S. Army Command and General Staff College (CGSC) and the National War College.
+He received a B.S. in political science from Seattle University, an M.P.A. from University of Washington, and an M.A. in national security strategy from Salva Regina University, and he is a graduate of the U.S. Army Command and General Staff College (CGSC) and the National War College.
 He has served in various command and staff positions in the continental United States (CONUS), Germany, Belgium, and Iraq.

-Major Patrick R. Michaelis, U.S. Army, is the operations officer of the 1st Squadron, 7th U.S. Cavalry, 1st Cavalry Division.
+Major Patrick R. Michaelis, U.S. Army, is the operations officer of the 1st Squadron, 7th U.S. Cavalry, Ist Cavalry Division.
 He received a B.A. in history from Texas A&M University, an M.P.A. from the Harvard Kennedy School of Government, and is a graduate of CGSC.
 He has served in various command and staff positions in CONUS, Germany, Bosnia, and Iraq.